 Phone: (954) 480-4464

-Any person who believes he or she has been discriminated against on the basis of race, color, national origin, sex, age, disability, religion, income, or family status, in any of the City of Deerfield Beach programs, services or activities may file a Title VI complaint with the City's Title VI Coordinator.
+Any person who believes he or she has been discriminated against based on race, color, national origin, sex, age, disability, religion, income, or family status, in any of the City of Deerfield Beach programs, services, or activities may file a Title VI complaint with the City's Title VI Coordinator.

 To obtain a Title VI Complaint form, contact the City's Title VI Coordinator.
 Complaints can also be submitted by phone or email.